Denial Management in Healthcare: 5 Best Practices

 Incorporating denial management in medical billing ensures that facilities aren’t missing opportunities to recover funds, which helps them increase their revenue.
 There are many instances where denied claims can be successfully appealed but are never reviewed to begin with.

-• Identify shortcomings in claim submissions and prevent future denials
+• Identify shortcomings in claim submissions and prevent future denials.

-• Pinpoint root causes of denials to find long-term solutions
+• Pinpoint root causes of denials to find long-term solutions.

-• Increase revenue through higher payment collections
+• Increase revenue through higher payment collections.

-• Prevent patient dissatisfaction resulting from denied claims
+• Prevent patient dissatisfaction resulting from denied claims.

 5 Best Practices for Facilities

-Now that we’ve gone over why it’s important to manage denials, you may be wondering how you can implement an effective process.
+Now that we’ve gone over why it’s important to perform denial management in healthcare organizations,, you may be looking to implement an effective process to keep operations running smoothly.
 Here are five best practices you can follow to ensure your claim denials are properly addressed.

 1. Review Denials in a Timely Manner